Skip to content Skip to navigation menu

 • Tiles must always be laid on a level surface that is clean, dry and smooth with no nails or screws sticking up.
 Thorough surface preparation is key to ensuring a long-lasting and high-quality finish

 • If you have floorboards, these need to be screwed down then covered with flooring grade hardboard (smooth side up) or plywood.
-The hardboard or plywood needs to be securely fixed in place using 25mm ring-shanked nails at 150mm intervals
+The hardboard or plywood needs to be securely fixed in place using 25mm nails at 150mm intervals

 • Plywood, hardboard and other porous surfaces, like concrete, will need to be sealed with a suitable primer before you start tiling.
 Be sure to check the manufacturer’s instructions